sakshamsri4/next_gen_udyam/docs/activity_log.md

     - Ensured 100% test coverage for new components
     - Fixed all linting issues and trailing commas

-- Added Context 7 prompt requirement:
-  - Updated augment_rules.md with the requirement to include "use context 7 MCP server" in prompts
-  - Added dedicated section for Context 7 in augment_rules.md
-  - Established requirement to always include the Context 7 phrase in prompts to Augment Code

 - Implemented comprehensive development workflow automation:
   - Created feature branch `feature/workflow-automation` for these changes
   - Created scripts directory with utility scripts: